-The agenda for our Annual Meeting centers on two action items presented to our shareholders, i.e., the election of a portion of our board and ratification of the appointment of our External Accountant for 2016.
+The agenda for our Annual Meeting centers on two action items presented to our shareholders, i.e., the election of a portion of our board and ratification of the appointment of our External Accountant for 2017.
+In addition, we have on our agenda two shareholder advisory votes relating to executive compensation of our Named Executive Officers and frequency of shareholder advisory votes on our named executive officers in general.
 Other matters may be taken up as described below.